Woman hospitalized after boat capsizes off Biscayne Bay; 14 rescued

 Miami Fire Rescue arrived at the scene, and first responders quickly realized a woman was trapped under the water.
 By the time she was pulled out, she didn’t have a pulse and wasn’t breathing.

-Paramedics got to work as witness Jorge Arvile watched on.
+Paramedics got to work as witness Jorge Arvile looked on.
 “She was in the backyard, and they were trying to resuscitate her, I believe,” he said.
 “At that point, the police came and pulled us all out.”

 Neighbors said this is a heavily trafficked boat area off the bay, and they’ve rarely seen an accident this bad.
 “To see a boat tipped over is very unusual,” said David Kahn.
 “It’s usually like overloaded boats, unsafe.
 Something like that.”